Toys "R" Us Asia: Early joint ventures

-Toys "R" Us has extensive presence in East Asian territories and Southeast Asia under the umbrella of Toys "R" Us Asia, a loose amalgamation of joint ventures with local companies.
-Toys "R" Us stores operate in Brunei, China (mainland, Hong Kong, and Macau), India, Japan, South Korea, Malaysia, the Philippines, Singapore, Taiwan, and Thailand.

 The Asian unit was originally established in 1985 as a partnership between Toys "R" Us and Fung Retailing, the retail subsidiary of the Fung Group (a Hong Kong-based conglomerate that also owns Li & Fung, a major retail distributor), with the parent company owning a majority 85% stake while Fung Retailing owns the remainder of the shares.
-Following Toys "R" Us' sale of the Asian unit in November 2018, Fung Retailing becomes the lead shareholder of the unit, holding an increased share of 21% while Toys "R" Us' remaining 79% is distributed among a consortium of Toys "R" Us' lenders.

-The Singaporean operations of Toys "R" Us began as a joint venture with Metro Holdings of Singapore which began in 1984, while the Malaysian operations was with Metro Holdings' Malaysian counterpart Metrojaya.
+The Singaporean operations of Toys "R" Us began in 1984 as a joint venture with Metro Holdings of Singapore, while the Malaysian operations was with Metro Holdings' Malaysian counterpart Metrojaya.
 Its first store was at the Marina Parade and the second was at Forum Galleria at Orchard Road.
 It expanded to Malaysia in November 1988 with its first outlet at Subang Parade.
 The Singaporean venture was terminated in 1993 when Metro Holdings sold its shares back to the parent company of Toys ‘R’ Us Inc. In September 1994, Metro Holdings sold 60% of its stake in Toys "R" Us Malaysia to Toys "R" Us Singapore.

 Toys "R" Us expanded to Japan in 1991 as a joint venture with McDonald's Holdings Company (Japan), Ltd..
 Its first store in Ami opened in November 1991 with 3,000 square meters of space, being the largest toy store in the country.
 Its second store in Kashihara opened in January 1992.
 The joint venture was supposed to last until 2018, but Toys "R" Us withdrew in 2006; after suing for breach of contract, McDonald's Holdings was awarded an ¥1.38 billion ($13.35 million) settlement in 2008.
 After their joint venture ended, Toys "R" Us increased their ownership from approximately 48% to about 61%, and integrated it into their overall Asian operation in 2017.

+For RRHI to compete with SM Retail's Toy Kingdom, in 2006, RRHI obtained the license to operate Toys "R" Us stores in the Philippines, with the first location to open in Robinsons Galleria that same year.
 Locations in South Korea and India are established through joint ventures formed in conjunction with Lotte Mart in 2007 and Lulu Hypermarket in 2017, respectively.

-For RRHI to compete with SM Retail's Toy Kingdom, in 2006, RRHI obtained the license to operate Toys "R" Us stores in the Philippines, with the first one to open in Robinsons Galleria that same year.